 Note: The term is the payment period for all programs

-Students utilizing Veterans education benefits should be aware that benefit payments will not extend beyond 100% of the program length.
-Please see your Student Finance Representative for additional information.
+Students utilizing Veteran's education benefits should be aware that benefit payments will not extend beyond 100% of the program length.
+Please see your Financial services Representative for additional information.

 Term Lengths and Weeks in Program